-Partners, Bernadette Fahy and Nicolas Picard lead the Hanoi office, and are supported by senior associates, Tran Long, Tran Trong Binh, Tran Thi Kim Luyen, Antoine Logeay and Christophe Cougnaud, and a team of associates, trainee lawyers and professional translators.
+Partners Bernadette Fahy and Nicolas Picard lead the Hanoi office.
+They are supported by senior associates Tran Long, Tran Trong Binh, Tran Thi Kim Luyen, Antoine Logeay and Christophe Cougnaud along with a team of associates, trainee lawyers and professional translators.

 Ho Chi Minh City Office

-It is led by managing partner, Nicolas Audier and partner, Etienne Laumonier, and supported by senior associates, Le Thuy Lan, Nguyen Cong To, Pham Viet Anh and Clémence Le Van Quyen, and a team of associates, trainee lawyers and professional translators.
+The Ho Chi Minh City office is led by managing partner Nicolas Audier and partner Etienne Laumonier.
+They are supported by senior associates Le Thuy Lan, Nguyen Cong To, Pham Viet Anh and Clémence Le Van Quyen along with a team of associates, trainee lawyers and professional translators.

 The structure of the Vietnamese economy has significantly developed during the last 30 years.
 Many reforms have been undertaken, particularly to promote international trade relations with other countries, to attract foreign investors and to reinforce cooperation in the field of development.

 The Doi Moi policy has opened a new era of economic development in Vietnam which has already achieved great success.
 Vietnam has become one of the most dynamic countries in South East Asia, and offers a favourable environment for foreign investors.
-The foreign invested sector plays an important role in the economic growth of Vietnam.
+Today, the foreign-invested sector plays an important role in the economic growth of Vietnam.

-Since the end of the 1980s, the Doi Moi policy has led to the opening of Vietnam to foreign investment and to its reappearance as an active participant on the international scene.
-The decision by the United States to lift its embargo against Vietnam on 3 February 1994, and Vietnam’s entry into the Association of Southeast Asian Nations (ASEAN) on 27 July 1995 sealed the normalization of its relations with other countries in addition to its traditional allies.
+Since the end of the 1980s, Doi Moi has led to the opening of Vietnam to foreign investment and its reappearance as an active participant on the international scene.
+The decision by the United States to lift its embargo against Vietnam on 3 February 1994, and Vietnam’s entry into the Association of Southeast Asian Nations (ASEAN) on 27 July 1995, sealed the normalisation of its relations with other countries in addition to its traditional allies.
 A further major milestone in Vietnam’s rapid economic development was its accession to the WTO in January 2007.

 Membership of the WTO in 2007 set the stage for Vietnam to begin negotiating bilateral free trade agreements with other countries and regions around the world.
-In the recent years, Vietnam has appeared on the international stage as one of the most active country in negotiating free trade agreements.
+In recent years, Vietnam has appeared on the international stage as one of the most active countries in negotiating free trade agreements.

-The European parliament has ratified the EVFTA on 12 February 2020, opening the door to the elimination of 99% of tariffs between Vietnam and the EU over the course of the decade-long implementation period.
-The moment it enters into force, Vietnam will remove tariffs on 65% of the value of goods imported from Europe, with the remaining tariffs set to be phased out over the following decade.
-On the other hand, the EU has committed to eliminating tariffs on 71% of imports from Vietnam as soon as the EVFTA enters into force, rising to 99% over the implementation period.
+The European Parliament ratified the EVFTA on 12 February 2020, opening the door to the elimination of 99% of tariffs between Vietnam and the EU over the course of the decade-long implementation period.
+The moment it entered into force, Vietnam removed tariffs on 65% of the value of goods imported from Europe, with the remaining lines set to be phased out over the following decade.
+On the other hand, the EU eliminated tariffs on 71% of imports from Vietnam the moment the EVFTA entered into force, rising to 99% over the implementation period.